dmargala/tpcorr/README.md

 ### Python packages

-Most of these are pip installable. `galsim` might be a bit of extra work.
+Most of these are pip installable. `galsim` is a bit of extra work.

  * numpy
  * scipy
  * matplotlib
  * h5py
  * astropy
- * galsim
  * specsim
  * bossdata
+ * galsim

 ### BOSS data

 `bossdata` handles interaction with BOSS data including automatic downloading of required data.
-One will also need to checkout the platelist repository from the public SDSS SVN.
+One will also need to checkout the `speclog` repository from the public SDSS SVN.

 ## Usage